my10c/jenkins-docker/Readme.md

 ### Plugins
-To add, remove plugins: exit the file plugins.txt
+To add, remove plugins: edit the file plugins.txt
 The syntax is : directory-name-at-jenkins-plugins-site:version-of-the plugin

-To see the correct name, remember the name of the plugin is not (most of the time) teh same name of the plugin location.
+To see the correct name, remember the name of the plugin is not (most of the time) the same name of the plugin location.
+Please note that plugin from the opensource might not be compatible with Cloudbees, which will cause jenkin not to start.

 For opensource location: http://updates.jenkins-ci.org/download/plugins

 For Cloudbees location: http://jenkins-updates.cloudbees.com/download/plugins

 Enjoy